christopherrobin/Christophers-Next-Template/README.md

 - `prisma/` — Prisma schema and migrations
 - `public/` — Static assets and icons

+## Customization

+This template is intentionally minimal.
+Extend or modify any part to fit your project:
+- Add new pages or API routes in `src/app/`
+- Create custom UI components in `src/components/`
+- Adjust authentication logic in `src/lib/auth.ts`
+- Update styles via Tailwind config or CSS

 ## Using Heroicons

 This project uses [Heroicons](https://heroicons.com/) for modern SVG icons in React components.